-Sydney Finkelstein, the Steven Roth Professor of Management at Tuck, has released his annual listing of the worst CEOs of 2012.
+Sydney Finkelstein, the Steven Roth Professor of Management at the Tuck School of Business at Dartmouth, has released his annual listing of the worst CEOs of 2012.
 This is the third year in running that Finkelstein has come out with the worst CEOs' list.
 This year, five including Best Buy's Brian Dunn, Andrea Jung of Avon and Mark Pincus of Zynga have found their way on the list.
 Two CEOS who almost (but didn’t) make the list were Facebook’s Mark Zuckerberg, and Groupon’s Andrew Mason.

 Finkelstein is the author of “Why Smart Executives Fail” (www.whysmartexecutivesfail.com/) and the sequel, “Think Again,” that focuses on why good leaders make bad decisions.
 Here, he explains why he picked the following CEOs as the big failures this year

 Topping the list is Brian Dunn, former CEO, Best Buy (resigned April 2012)

 - Stepped down in April after five years of declining stock and loss of market share to Amazon, Wal-Mart, and Apple.
 Happened to Circuit City, happening again.
 Showroom to buyers is not a defensible strategy.